Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) Objectively measured occupational and leisure-time physical activity: cross-sectional associations with sleep problems.
-Scandinavian Journal of Work, Environment and Health.
+- (2018) Objectively measured occupational and leisure-time physical activity: cross-sectional associations with sleep problems.
+Scandinavian Journal of Work, Environment and Health. vol. 44 (2).

-- (2017) Obesity, waist circumference, weight change, and risk of incident psoriasis: prospective data from the HUNT study.
-Journal of Investigative Dermatology. vol. 137 (12).
+- (2018) Metabolic syndrome and risk of incident psoriasis: prospective data from the HUNT Study, Norway.
+British Journal of Dermatology. vol. 180 (1).

-- (2017) Adiposity, physical activity and risk of diabetes mellitus: Prospective data from the population-based HUNT study, Norway.
-BMJ Open. vol. 7 (1).
+- (2018) Adiposity, physical activity, and risk of hypertension: Prospective data from the population-based HUNT Study, Norway.
+Journal of Human Hypertension. vol. 32 (4).

 - (2018) Serum 25-hydroxyvitamin D levels and risk of lung cancer and histologic types: a Mendelian randomization analysis of the HUNT study.
 European Respiratory Journal. vol. 51 (6).

 - (2018) Effect of high-intensity interval training on cardiovascular disease risk factors and body composition in psoriatic arthritis: A randomised controlled trial.
 RMD Open. vol. 4 (2).

 - (2018) The impact of high intensity interval training on disease activity and patient disease perception in patients with psoriatic arthritis: a randomized controlled trial.
 Arthritis care & research.